 Click on the Join Now button.
 You will be prompted to fill in your name, email, and password.
 You will then be taken to your teacher dashboard where you can create your first class.

 2. Create Classes

-Now that your account is set up, you can create more classes by clicking on the plus icon from your dashboard.
+Now that your account is set up, you can create classes by clicking the Add your first class button or the plus icon from your dashboard.

 Some guidelines for creating classes:

 - Classes don't have to follow your roster, and you can create as many classes as you want.
 Consider moving your ELL students, students with special needs, or gifted students into a class of their own so you can monitor them more closely or assign different training goals and expectations.

 - You can have up to 50 students per class.

 You'll notice that you'll be asked to set a Training Cycle and Training Expectations when creating your classes.